 We regularly provide our students with specialised training in complement to their university courses.
 This training can be related to recently developed methods or techniques to study biodiversity, or to general skills such as language courses, project management or writing funding requests.

-Caribbean environmental Diplomacy
+Caribbean environmental diplomacy

 Through a new university programme providing students with double skills in the humanities (international law, political science, geography) and in biological sciences (ecology, evolution, conservation biology), we hope to contribute to the training of current and future Caribbean diplomats specialising in environmental negotiations.

-Educational projects: raising awareness about issues related to protecting biodiversity
+Educational projects: raising awareness about biodiversity protection

 Environmental education takes place at all ages.
 We ask the students whose training we fund to take part in our educational programmes.
 These programmes were launched to raise awareness of the issues being studied among children, youths and adults.